-11 ANNEX A (informative) Change log
+10 ANNEX A (informative) Change log

-Version Date Description 1.3.0 2020-08-04 Added clauses for bootstrapping credentials via IPMI.
+Version Date Description 1.3.1 2023-08-03 Made many changes for style consistency, grammar, and general clarity.
+Except for the following additions, no normative changes were made.
+Any clarifications that inadvertently altered the normative behavior are considered errata, and will be corrected in future revisions to the specification.
+Clarified the behavior for populating the "Redfish service IP address" field if only the hostname is known.
+Updated the "Redfish service VLAN ID" field to describe how to populated it if VLAN is disabled.
+Updated the "Host IP mask" and "Redfish service IP mask" fields to describe how to populated them for IPv6.
+1.3.0 2020-08-04 Added clauses for bootstrapping credentials via IPMI.
 Deprecated credential reporting via UEFI variables.
-Extended USB Network Interface v2 and PCI/PCIe Network Interface v2 descriptors to include Device Characteristics and Credential Bootstrapping Handle fields.
-1.2.0 2019-10-11 Added clause to allow for multiple SMBIOS Type 42 structures in order to specify multiple Protocol Record.
+Extended USB network interface v2 and PCI/PCIe network interface v2 descriptors to include device characteristics and credential bootstrapping handle fields.
+1.2.0 2019-10-11 Added clause to allow for multiple SMBIOS Type 42 structures in order to specify multiple protocol records.
 1.1.0 2019-05-16 Clarified the byte ordering in SMBIOS structures.
-Clarified the data shown in the Device Descriptor Table.
-Clarified the format of the Host Name field.
+Clarified the data shown in the device descriptor table.
+Clarified the format of the hostname field.
 Added example device descriptors.
 Added version 2 of the USB and PCI/PCI-e device descriptors.
 Clarified the format of the UUID.
 1.0.1 2017-12-11 Errata release.
 Numerous terminology clarifications and typographical corrections.
-Terminology for 'host', 'manager' and 'service' were edited for consistency.
-Added additional wording about the SMBIOS Type 42 structure to describe its purpose.
+Terminology for "host", "manager", and "service" were edited for consistency.
+Added additional wording about the SMBIOS type 42 structure to describe its purpose.
 Added references to the UEFI Specification.
-Clarified byte ordering of IPv4 and IPv6 addresses in the SMBIOS Type 42 structure.
-Added missing case for what to use for the UUID in the SMBIOS Type 42 structure if it is unknown or not supported.
-1.0.0 2016-12-30 Initial release.
+Clarified byte ordering of IPv4 and IPv6 addresses in the SMBIOS type 42 structure.
+Added missing case for what to use for the UUID in the SMBIOS type 42 structure if it is unknown or not supported.

+Version Date Description 1.0.0 2016-12-30 Initial release.